Pliocene: Paleogeography

 Continents continued to drift, moving from positions possibly as far as 250 km from their present locations to positions only 70 km from their current locations.
 South America became linked to North America through the Isthmus of Panama during the Pliocene, making possible the Great American Interchange and bringing a nearly complete end to South America's distinctive native ungulate fauna, though other South American lineages like its predatory mammals were already extinct by this point and others like xenarthrans continued to do well afterwards.
-The formation of the Isthmus had major consequences on global temperatures, since warm equatorial ocean currents were cut off and an Atlantic cooling cycle began, with cold Arctic and Antarctic waters dropping temperatures in the now-isolated Atlantic Ocean.
+The formation of the Isthmus had major consequences on global temperatures, since warm equatorial ocean currents were cut off and an Atlantic cooling cycle began, with cold Arctic and Antarctic waters decreasing temperatures in the now-separated Atlantic Ocean.

 Africa's collision with Europe formed the Mediterranean Sea, cutting off the remnants of the Tethys Ocean.
 The border between the Miocene and the Pliocene is also the time of the Messinian salinity crisis.

+During the Late Pliocene, the Himalayas became less active in their uplift, as evidenced by sedimentation changes in the Bengal Fan.

 The land bridge between Alaska and Siberia (Beringia) was first flooded near the start of the Pliocene, allowing marine organisms to spread between the Arctic and Pacific Oceans.
 The bridge would continue to be periodically flooded and restored thereafter.

 Pliocene marine formations are exposed in northeast Spain, southern California, New Zealand, and Italy.

 During the Pliocene parts of southern Norway and southern Sweden that had been near sea level rose.
 In Norway this rise elevated the Hardangervidda plateau to 1200 m in the Early Pliocene.
 In Southern Sweden similar movements elevated the South Swedish highlands leading to a deflection of the ancient Eridanos river from its original path across south-central Sweden into a course south of Sweden.